-John Baron De Kalb was born in Huettendorf, Bavaria, 29 June 1721.
-He accompanied Lafayette to America in 1777 and was appointed a Major General in the Continental Army.
-He was mortally wounded leading Maryland and Delaware troops in the Battle of Camden (16 August 1780) and died three days later.
+John Baron De Kalb was born in Huettendorf, Bavaria, on 29 June 1721.
+He accompanied the Marquis de Lafayette to America in 1777 and received an appointment as a major general in the Continental Army.
+De Kalb was mortally wounded leading Maryland and Delaware troops in the Battle of Camden (16 August 1780) and died three days later.
 He is buried at Camden, N.J.